Financial Toolkit for Local Officials - Intro

-Local government and school district leaders are faced with unprecedented challenges in the wake of the pandemic, including simultaneously managing the public health response and the budgetary impacts of the financial crisis.
+Local government and school district leaders are faced with unprecedented challenges including simultaneously managing public health responses and the budgetary impacts of financial crises.
 LGSA has many resources that can be useful to local officials as they deal with revenue disruption and rising demands for services.
-On this page we have provided links to guidance, tools, training and reports available on the Division’s web pages to assist you during these troubling times.
+On this page we have provided links to guidance, tools, training and reports available on the Division’s web pages to assist you.

 - Is My Municipality in Fiscal Stress